rlaferla/Voron/CAN_Bus_Guide.md

 # Voron CAN bus guide

+## Overview

+CAN (Controller Area Network) bus is a standard that allows microcontrollers and devices to talk to each other without a host computer.
+Using CAN bus on your Voron, can reduce wiring significantly and eliminate cable chains for an umbilical configuration.

 ## Required hardware
 - Huvud CAN bus toolhead PCB
 - Waveshare RS-485/CAN HAT for Raspberry Pi